Kung Fu Panda (film): Plot

-Shifu realizes Po's full potential for physical feats when food motivates him, so he trains Po in a unique kung fu style.
-Meanwhile, the Five confront Tai Lung, who defeats them with his nerve-strike technique.
-Shifu decides Po is ready for the Dragon Scroll, but Po discovers it is blank.
-Thinking the Scroll is powerless, Shifu sends Po and the Five to evacuate the Valley while he faces Tai Lung alone.
-To comfort Po, Mr. Ping reveals that his "secret ingredient soup" has no secret ingredient at all, stating belief can make things special.
-Realizing this is the Dragon Scroll's message, Po rushes back to help Shifu.
+Shifu learns that Po can reach his full potential for physical feats when motivated by food, and so trains him in a unique kung fu style.
+When the wounded Five return, Shifu decides that Po is ready to read the Dragon Scroll, but upon opening it, Po discovers that it is blank.
+Thinking the scroll is powerless, Shifu sends Po and the Five to evacuate the Valley while he faces Tai Lung alone.
+A saddened Po reunites with Mr. Ping, who, in an attempt to lift his spirits up, reveals that the secret ingredient soup does not actually have a secret ingredient, stating that belief is what makes things special.
+Realizing that this is the Dragon Scroll's message, Po rushes back to help Shifu.

-At the Jade Palace, Tai Lung brutally defeats Shifu, only to find that the Scroll is missing.
-Po arrives with the Scroll and engages Tai Lung in combat with confusing techniques.
-Tai Lung gets the Scroll but cannot understand its blank surface.
-Enraged, he uses a nerve-strike on Po, who remains unaffected due to his body fat.
-Po overpowers Tai Lung and banishes him to the Spirit Realm with the Wuxi Finger Hold technique, which he taught himself, and is hailed as a hero by the Valley.
+Shifu battles Tai Lung and is brutally defeated, then Po arrives with the scroll and engages Tai Lung in combat.
+Tai Lung manages to obtain the scroll, but is similarly mystified by its contents.
+Enraged, he nerve-strikes Po, who is unaffected due to his body fat.
+Remembering his earlier training with Shifu, Po overpowers Tai Lung and vanquishes him with the "Wuxi Finger Hold" technique, which he had taught himself, and is hailed as a hero by the Valley.